Red Bull Racing RB21: Livery

-At Imola, both cars were run with numbers in the style of the 2005-2013 Red Bull cars to commemorate their 400th Grand Prix.
+At the 2025 Emilia Romagna Grand Prix, both cars were run with numbers in the style of the 2005-2013 Red Bull cars to commemorate their 400th Grand Prix.

 Competition and development history of the RB21

 Red Bull performed 304 laps around Bahrain International Circuit during pre-season testing.
 Following the testing, Verstappen concluded that, due to the lower average amount of completed laps - being the lowest of the ten teams overall - the team had 'work to do', with Lawson stating there were "teething gremlins" with the new car.